CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

 - User Stories

-  - As a client ...
+  - As a future player of the game...
-       - I want a easy website to surf.
-       - I want to be able to have a look on the website an get as much information as I can.
+       - I want to be able to have a easily navigation experience throughout the website.
+That means, I want to get as much information as I can get just on a click.
+I will be looking for prices, where they are based, or which rules I must follow.
-       - I want clear information to now where is the place based, the prices...
-       - I want to have the posibility to get in touch with.

        - It will be essential to get a proper description of the services.
+At the same time I want to have the posibility to get in touch with them just in case I need further information about it.

        - It will be pretty interesting If as a client I have the oportunity to see reviews and some experiences of other people.
+I will need to know more than one opinion to trust in the services to be sure It will be an amazing oportunity to have fun.

-    - As a owner...
+    - As the main manger of The lock door..
        - I need an eye catching website to impress the future clients.
+As much interesting the website is, more people will be joining our games.

-       - I want a simple and unique website where the client will be able to have all the information just with a click.
+       - I want a simple and unique website where the client will be able to have all the information together without issues.
+The option to Get in touch with the service will be completely necesary because of the interest we have to give a personal service to the customers.

-       - I want to show to the future cients some reviews to let them know how our services are.
+       - I want to show to the future clients some reviews to let them know how our services are.
+I want to be able to have a feedback with the players to see how merry they are with the services or which detail we can imrpove for our future clients.